Bittu-Vikash/World-Environment-Viz/README.md

-# 📊 Data Cleaning and Visualization Project
+# 📊 World Environment Data Cleaning and Visualization Project

 ## 🗂️ Project Overview
 This project focuses on **data cleaning, transformation, and visualization** using a dataset obtained from Kaggle.com.